Application for a Grant—Individual

 When you save the data, five new blank entry lines will be added to the screen to allow you to enter additional funding entries.

-You must attach an electronic copy of the budget justification.
-Using the categories listed on the Funds Requested from SSHRC page, explain how you will use the funds in each budget category to achieve the objectives of the proposed event or outreach activity.
-For example, under the student and non-student salaries categories, explain why these people need to be hired to meet the objectives of the event or activity.
+Attach a PDF copy of the budget justification.
+Using the categories listed on the Funds Requested from SSHRC page, explain how you will use the funds in each budget category to achieve the project objectives.
+For example, under the student and non-student salaries categories, explain why these people need to be hired to meet the objectives of the Connection project.
 Applicants are reminded of SSHRC's mandate to provide training opportunities for students, emerging scholars and other highly qualified personnel.
-Note that budget costs for project support personnel who are not students must be fully justified in terms of the needs of the proposal.
+Budget costs for project support personnel who are not students must be fully justified in terms of the needs of the proposal.
 You must also justify any funds that appear in the category "Other".

-As mentioned above, SSHRC will not fund the full cost of any connection event or outreach activity.
+As mentioned above, SSHRC will not fund the full cost of any Connection project.
 Additional support in the form of cash and /or in kind contributions (excluding registration fees) equivalent to a minimum of 50 per cent of the amount requested from SSHRC must come from other sources.
 You must outline the overall cost of your event or outreach activity and clearly indicate which portion will be paid with SSHRC’s grant.
 SSHRC suggests including a table showing both the funds requested from SSHRC and the matching contributions, with a cost breakdown.

-Clearly describe how the budget requested from SSHRC and any sponsoring organizations’ contributions will complement each other and benefit the objectives of the Connection event or activity.
+Clearly describe how the budget requested from SSHRC and any sponsoring organizations’ contributions will complement each other and benefit the objectives of the Connection project.

 This information will be held in strictest confidence and will not be provided to external reviewers or members of the adjudication committee.
 This information will be used only to help choose reviewers for the current application.
 Therefore, any exclusion (if still relevant) should be renewed with any subsequent applications.

-Applicants must attach an electronic copy of their Research Contributions.
-You have a maximum of four pages to cover the following sections, which must be presented in this order:
+Applicants must attach a PDF copy of their Research Contributions presented in this order:

 1. Relevant Research Contributions Over the Last Six Years